Global Health Governance Study Group

 The International Order and Japan’s Role in the COVID and Post-COVID Era

-Working in collaboration with the Tokyo University Institute for Future Initiatives (IFI), JCIE has launched a one-year research project on global health governance, focusing on the theme of “The International Order and Japan’s Role in the COVID and Post-COVID Era.”
-The objective of the study group is to provide analyses on global and regional health governance systems and structures and to offer concrete recommendations about the role Japan should play in the field of global health.
+Working in collaboration with the Tokyo University Institute for Future Initiatives (IFI), JCIE conducted a one-year research project on global health governance, focusing on the theme of “The International Order and Japan’s Role in the COVID and Post-COVID Era.”
+The objective of the study group was to provide analyses on global and regional health governance systems and structures and to offer concrete recommendations about the role Japan should play in the field of global health.

 In recent years, Japan has built a strong track record in facilitating international cooperation and leading international debates on global health.
 For example, based on the country’s own experience in introducing a universal health insurance system even prior to achieving economic growth, it has become a leading proponent of mainstreaming universal health coverage (UHC) and has put forward policy ideas incorporating UHC and the establishment of infectious disease emergency response systems.